| CMA advertisers help keep this site free! Learn more |

 Dave Maurer

-The Christian Music Archive was begin in 1999 as a hand coded HTML web page project by Dave Maurer.
+The Christian Music Archive was begun in 1999 as a hand-coded HTML web page project by Dave Maurer.
 He had been working as the business manager for a small music marketing firm when a co-worker suggested he document his passion for reading album credits and researching studio musicians involvement in music.

-During the next 5 years, several changes occured on the web.
+During the next 5 years, several changes occurred on the web.
 Social Networks became the buzz word.
 Open Source applications were developed.
-High speed internet access to the masses became the norm.
+High-speed internet access to the masses became the norm.
 It became evident that the custom database was becoming antiquated and hard to update.
 So after a year of research, Dave and Matt decided to migrate the site to the Drupal content management system.

 After another year of work, CMA V3.0 was born, utilizing the modular Drupal engine.
 Josh McKenney was hired to help transfer data and basic functionality from the original custom database, but the site remained relatively unchanged in operation.